shiftkey/blog/_posts/2013-11-24-case-sensitive.md

 In both examples above, I got two different results - neither of which aligned with what the specification indicated.

-EDIT: Someone pointed me to [RFC 5789](http://tools.ietf.org/html/rfc5789) where `PATCH` was moved from a custom verb to an official verb - which might explain the differences in behaviour (RFC 2616 was written in June 1999, RFC 5789 in March 2010 - that's forever in Internet time).

 ### Appendix: The Vibe Of The Thing